rei/balsa/README.md

 var balsa = new Balsa();
 ```

-You may configure balsa at instantiation time as in the following example.
+You may configure Balsa at instantiation time as in the following example.
 Please note that **all configuration is optional** and the following represents
 the **default value** of each optional configuration item.